rNLKJA/UoM-DS-2019-2024/README.md

     To represetn uncertain, where we are not sure about the predicates, we need uncertain reasoning or probabilisitic reasoning.

+    Probabilisitc assertions summarize effects of:
+    - laziness: failure to enumerate exceptions, qualifications, etc.
+    - ignoreance: lack of releveant facts, initial condition, etc.

+    Subjective or Bayesian probability:
+    - Probabilities related propositions to one's own state of knowledge.

+    These are not claims of some probabilistics tendency in the current situation (but might be learned from past experience of similar situations).

+    > NOTE: P( cause | effect ) = P( effect | cause ) * P( cause ) / P( effect )

+    Probabilities of propositions change with new evidence.

+    Choice of an event depends on personal preference, however, you might want to check other theory for better decision making:
+    - *Utility Theory* is used to represent and infer preferences.
+    - *Decision theory* = utility theory + probability theory

 - [x] [Bayes Theorem in AI](./doc/AI/uncertainty/bayes_theorm.md)

     Bayes' theorem is also known as Baye's rule, Bayes' Law, or Bayesian reasoning, which detemines the probability of an event with uncertain knowledge.
 In probability theory, it relates the conditional probability and marginal probabilities of two random events.
 Bayes' theorem was named after the British matehmatician Thomas Bayes.
 The Bayesian inference is an application of Bayes' theorem, which is fundamental to Bayesian statistics.
 It is a way to calculate the value of P(B|A) with the knowledge P(A|B).
 Bayes' theorem allows updating the probability prediction of an event by observing new information of the real world.